-We visited the Fort coming from Khuri village on our way back to Jaisalmer in the morning.
-Something different than the old town and not heavily visited by many visitors.
-The best way to get there is by taking a taxi and combine with Kuldhara.
+We visited the Fort from Khuri village on our way back to Jaisalmer in the morning.
+Something different than the old town and not heavily seen by many visitors.
+The best way to get there is by taking a taxi and combining it with Kuldhara.

 The village mainly consists of ruined buildings, but the government does make an effort for tourist development.
-As a result of which the houses and the temple increasingly rebuilt.
+As a result of which, the houses and the temple were increasingly rebuilt.
 The village offers a quiet atmosphere and is a welcome relief from the hustle and bustle of Jaisalmer.
-A small entrance fee of 20 per person, and 50 rupees for a vehicle.
+A small entrance fee of 20 per person and 50 rupees for a vehicle.

 Meandering The Jaisalmer Fort

-It’s a vibrant city and bursting with life.
-Meandering the narrow streets is like walking in a living museum of back roads and alleys where you get a better vibe among the locals and watch their daily activities that take place mainly outside the building.
+It’s a vibrant city bursting with life.
+Meandering the narrow streets is like walking in a living museum of back roads and alleys where you get a better vibe among the locals and watch their daily activities, mainly outside the building.
 It is like the time that seems to have stood still here.

 The town itself locates in the fortress where houses and people live—an entirely different fort from the others we’ve seen in Rajasthan.
-You can easily spend hours once inside the fort complex—the inner and outer part of the fort filled with historical monuments that you see during the walk.
+You can easily spend hours once inside the fort complex—the inner and outer parts of the fort are filled with historical monuments that you see during the walk.

 Fort Palace Museum And Heritage Center

-It wasn’t the best day during our visit to Jaisalmer, Jain Temples was closed, which was on the list of things to do.
+It wasn’t the best day during our visit to Jaisalmer; Jain Temples was closed, which was on the list of things to do.
 Instead, we visit the Fort Palace Museum And Heritage Center.
-One of the most excellent places for snooping around to learn the history with the royal family of Jaisalmer.
+One of the most excellent places for snooping around to learn the history of the royal family of Jaisalmer.
 The Fort Palace Museum is quite an architectural masterpiece.
-The seven-story museum located in the center of Jaisalmer next to Jain temple.
+The seven-story museum is in the center of Jaisalmer, next to the Jain temple.

 Restaurants Rooftop Hopping